 I Never Saw Another Butterfly

-This beautiful yet heart-breaking story needed 2 completely opposite themes; one for the joy the children felt and another for the despair of being in Terezin Concentration Camp.
+This beautiful yet heart-breaking story needed 2 conflicting themes; one for the joy the children felt and another for the despair of being in Terezin Concentration Camp.
 The first theme shows the joy Adult Raja remembers of playing with the other children in the wonderful opening the director created as well as underscoring the dialogue at the end of the show.
 The 2nd theme bring Eastern European Jewish musical aspects into play in underscoring the sorrow of losing family and friends.
 Both themes include children’s choir and/or solos.